George Rowley and Elizabeth Friend (70%)

 (5) Marriage to Elizabeth

 Inconclusive.
 If you had to pick, you might go for Elizabeth Eyre. but Saint Margaret Lothbury is 1.2 miles N of the centre of London, ie not that close to Kingston.
 My hunch is he married not long before departure.As I say above, more work is needed on children and deaths..My Elizabeth Eyre is ratng about 25%.
+That St Margaret link is still good (2024) but some of its links don't work.

 (6) Miscellany.
 Very minor thing, but if Thomas was sentimental enough to name two homes after where he grew up, you might have expected he would name a son after his father